cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-api-reference.md

 ## `R2MultipartUpload` definition

-A `R2MultipartUpload` is created when you call `createMultipartUpload` or `resumeMultipartUpload`.
-`R2MultipartUpload` is a representation of an ongoing multipart upload.
+An `R2MultipartUpload` object is created when you call `createMultipartUpload` or `resumeMultipartUpload`. `R2MultipartUpload` is a representation of an ongoing multipart upload.

 Uncompleted multipart uploads will be automatically aborted after 7 days.

 {{<Aside type="note">}}

-A `R2MultipartUpload` object does not guarantee that there is an active underlying multipart upload corresponding to that object.
+An `R2MultipartUpload` object does not guarantee that there is an active underlying multipart upload corresponding to that object.

-A multipart upload can be completed or aborted at any time, either through the S3 API, or by a parralel invocation of your worker.
+A multipart upload can be completed or aborted at any time, either through the S3 API, or by a parallel invocation of your Worker.
 Therefore it is important to add the necessary error handling code around each operation on a `R2MultipartUpload` object in case the underlying multipart upload no longer exists.

 {{</Aside>}}